nuhame/mlpug/README.md

 You need such functionality no matter what machine learning framework you are using.

 Mlpug provides a single framework with a unified API for all such training functionality, independent of the machine learning library you are using.
-This also implied that when you switch library you can reuse your training code with no, or minimal, changes.
+This also implies that when you switch library you can reuse your training code with no, or minimal, changes.

 ## Supported backends